SAP-samples/teched2023-DA271/exercises/ex2/README.md

 # Hierarchies

+In this chapter we configure several hierarchies to use in our Analytic Model and preview the results.
-In this chapter we prepare hierarchical display of data.
-The time dimension readily brings along several hierachies (like Year-Month-Day), but the organizational hierarchy of employees, regional hierarchy, custom hierarchies for products are not yet configured.

-We'll configure these to familiarize ourselves with their capabiliites & modelling requirements
+The time dimension includes several hierachies (e.g. Year-Month-Day) that we can explore directly.

+Then we will configure the organizational hierarchy of employees, regional hierarchy, and custom hierarchies for products to familiarize ourselves with their capabiliites & modelling requirements

 ## Explore time hierarchy

-The time dimension *Time Dimension - Day* includes its "level-based hierarchy".
+The time dimension *Time Dimension - Day* includes a "level-based hierarchy".
 Since each day belongs to a month, quarter and year, the system comes pre-loaded with common hierarchies that we can inspect in modelling and then use in reporting

 ### Understand the pre-loaded level-based Time Dimension hierachy